OmniBrew/sw5e-data/text/en/manual/introduction.md

 \
 __GM__: No movement that you can see.
 And Amie, Telos is assessing the drop to the hanger bay?

-In the Mass Effect 5e game, each player creates an operative (also called a character) and teams up with other operatives (played by friends).
+In the Star Wars 5e game, each player creates an operative (also called a character) and teams up with other operatives (played by friends).
 Working together, the group might explore a derelict starship, the slums of an inhabited asteroid, the glorious streets of an advanced civilization, an ancient temple deep in a jungle, or the steppes of a mining colony.
 The operatives can solve puzzles, talk with other characters, battle alien monsters, and discover advanced technologies